How to Choose the Right Lighters for Emergency Storage

 Electric Lighters

-Plasma lighters use electricity from a rechargeable battery to fuel the plasma technology used to create a high-voltage electric arc between two tiny electrodes at the tip of the lighter.
-The arc is used to ignite materials without the need for a flame or fuel.
+Electric lighters, also known as plasma lighters, are an eco-friendly alternative to traditional butane-fueled lighters.
+They use electricity from a rechargeable battery to power plasma technology, which creates a high-voltage electric arc between two tiny electrodes at the tip of the lighter.
+This electric arc ignites materials without the need for a traditional flame or fuel.

-These rechargeable lithium-ion batteries can be quickly and easily charged via a USB port, making it easy to charge your lighter using a computer, power bank, or any other device with a USB port.
+These lighters feature rechargeable lithium-ion batteries that can be quickly and easily charged via a USB port—whether from a computer, power bank, or other USB-enabled device.

-Electric brands include - Suprus, Ronxs, Tesla Coil Arc, and the Dual Arc Plasma Electric.
+Electric brands include - Suprus, Ronxs, LcFun, Tesla Windproof, and MEIRUBY

 Cold Weather Lighters